Sienci-Labs/Resources/longmill/assembly/ytsb-lm-starter-projects.md

 </tbody>
 </table>

-<h2>Our Youtube channel</h2>
+<h2>Our YouTube channel</h2>

-Did you know we have a <strong><a href="https://www.youtube.com/channel/UCS4SdQ0sqFhvjitLjh4EsGQ?">Youtube channel</a></strong> where you can find videos and tutorials on using your LongMill?
+Did you know we have a <strong><a href="https://www.youtube.com/channel/UCS4SdQ0sqFhvjitLjh4EsGQ?">YouTube channel</a></strong> where you can find videos and tutorials on using your LongMill?
 We cover things like:

 <ul>
 <li>How to go from idea to completed project</li>